Google Tag Gateway

 Google Tag Gateway, or GTG, lets you serve a Google tag or a Google Tag Manager container through your own domain instead of loading it directly from Google-owned domains.

-When this guide is relevant
+When to use this guide

 Use this guide if Google Tag Gateway is enabled in your setup, or if you need to verify whether it has been enabled for a Google tag or GTM container.